green-code-initiative/ecoCode/sonarqube-plugin-greenit/native-analyzer/android-plugin/README.md

 For Java rules:

-- Java rules code can be found in: [/src/main/java/io/ecocode/java](/src/main/java/io/ecocode/java)
+- Java rules’ code can be found in: [/src/main/java/io/ecocode/java](/src/main/java/io/ecocode/java)
-- Java rules definition can be found in: [/src/main/resources/org/sonar/l10n/java/rules/squid](/src/main/resources/org/sonar/l10n/java/rules/squid).
+- Java rules’ definition can be found in: [/src/main/resources/org/sonar/l10n/java/rules/squid](/src/main/resources/org/sonar/l10n/java/rules/squid).
-  Please do not add / or modifiy rules here since the code is generated.
+  Please do not add / or modify rules here since the code is generated.
 To update or add a rule, please reach us though our mail
   <contact@ecocode.io>, prior to submitting any code change.
-- Java rules tests can be found in: [/src/test/java/io/ecocode/java](/src/test/java/io/ecocode/java).
+- Java rules’ tests can be found in: [/src/test/java/io/ecocode/java](/src/test/java/io/ecocode/java).
 One file = one rule.

 For XML rules:

-- XML rules code can be found in: [/src/main/java/io/ecocode/xml](/src/main/java/io/ecocode/xml)
+- XML rules’ code can be found in: [/src/main/java/io/ecocode/xml](/src/main/java/io/ecocode/xml)
-- XML rules definition can be found in: [/src/main/resources/io/ecocode/xml/rules](/src/main/resources/io/ecocode/xml/rules).
+- XML rules’ definition can be found in: [/src/main/resources/io/ecocode/xml/rules](/src/main/resources/io/ecocode/xml/rules).
   Please do not add / or modifiy rules here since the code is generated.
 To update or add a rule, please reach us though our mail
   <contact@ecocode.io>, prior to submitting any code change.
-- XML rules tests can be found in: [/src/test/java/io/ecocode/xml](/src/test/java/io/ecocode/xml).
+- XML rules’ tests can be found in: [/src/test/java/io/ecocode/xml](/src/test/java/io/ecocode/xml).
 One file = one rule.

 ## Main sponsors
 [![Snapp’](docs/logoSnapp.png)](https://www.snapp.fr)